Azure-Samples/aad-dotnet-manage-passwords/README.md

 - csharp
 products:
 - azure
-services: Graph-Rbac
+extensions:
-platforms: dotnet
+- services: Graph-Rbac
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing passwords using C# #

  Azure Service Principal sample for managing Service Principal -
   - Create an Active Directory application
   - Create a Service Principal for the application and assign a role
   - Export the Service Principal to an authentication file
   - Use the file to list subcription virtual machines
   - Update the application
   - Delete the application and Service Principal.

 ## Running this Sample ##